 PUENTE TÉRMICO

-Thermal bridge designating an area where there is a weakness in the building's thermal insulation.
+Thermal bridge, designating an area where there is a weakness in the building's thermal insulation.

 R